AwsamAgbarya/Courses-Notes/University/DeepLearning/CookBook 2.md

 ## Transformers:
 [[Transformers]]
 - Attention -the main component of transformers- is the algorithm that allows our neural network to analyze the input and tell the deduce which part of the input is related and influenced by other parts the most, i.e which token should we pay attention to while processing each token in the input.
-With such algorithm, we do not have to do an exhaustive search over all tokens and and consider all feature tokens when processing input tokens, instead we can pay attention only to the ones that matter.
+With such algorithm, we do not have to do an exhaustive search over all tokens  and consider all feature tokens when processing input tokens, instead we can pay attention only to the ones that matter.
 - Attention was revolutionary in the sequence modelling field because previously RNNs had to consider one token at a time sequentially, which lead to both scaling complexity with the context window AND a short term memory since over a long context window the information gets lost /explodes/diminishes.
 - Self-attention is an attention algorithm applied to the input as context and as features, this is often used to understand the underlying structure of a given input and to generate that structure (instead of relating a certain input to a certain output)
 - Cross-attention is an attention algorithm applied to a pair of inputs-output, such that it analyzes how each part of the input is influences each part of the output.